Montenegro in the Eurovision Song Contest 2014

-Montenegro participated in the Eurovision Song Contest 2014 with the song "Moj svijet" written by Sergej Ćetković and Emina Sandal.
+Montenegro was represented at the Eurovision Song Contest 2014 with the song "Moj svijet" written by Sergej Ćetković and Emina Sandal.
 The song was performed by Sergej Ćetković, who was internally selected by the Montenegrin broadcaster Radio i televizija Crne Gore (RTCG) to represent the nation at the 2014 contest in Copenhagen, Denmark.
 Sergej Ćetković was announced as the Montenegrin representative on 19 November 2013, while his song, "Moj svijet", was presented to the public at a press conference on 9 March 2014.

-Montenegro was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 6 May 2014.
+Montenegro was drawn to compete in the first semi-final in the Eurovision Song Contest which took place on 6 May 2014.
 Performing during the show in position 15, "Moj svijet" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 10 May.
 This marked the first qualification to the final for Montenegro since they debuted in the contest in 2007.
 It was later revealed that Montenegro placed seventh out of the 16 participating countries in the semi-final with 63 points.
 In the final, Montenegro performed in position 8 and placed nineteenth out of the 26 participating countries, scoring 37 points.